CodeWithAlvin/code_tag_for_websites/README.md

 # CodeBlocks
-A way to show codr on website or blog
+A way to show code on website or blog